chfvoigt/jekyll-videoposts/README.md

     vimeo-id: 77091919
     ---

+SCNR.

 ### .html files

-For the loop in `/index.html`, you need to fill in the following lines which check whether a variable for a video ID is present in a post's frontmatter and, if yes, inserts the corresponding embed code.
+For the loop in `/index.html`, you need to fill in the following lines which check whether a variable for a video ID is present in a post's frontmatter and, if so, inserts the corresponding embed code.

     {% if post.vimeo-id %}
       <div class="video-container">